Cameron (wrestler): Tough Enough and Florida Championship Wrestling (2011–2012)

-Funkadactyls (2012–2014)
+The Funkadactyls (2012–2014)

 On the January 9, 2012 episode of Raw, she (billed simply as Cameron) made her WWE main roster debut as one of the dancers and valets, along with Naomi, for the returning Brodus Clay.
 She made her WrestleMania debut at WrestleMania XXVIII alongside Naomi in a segment with Clay.
 On the TLC: Tables, Ladders & Chairs pre-show on December 16, 2012, Cameron participated in her first televised match on the main roster, which was a "Santa's Little Helpers" battle royal which was won by her fellow Funkadactyl Naomi, who would go on to face Eve Torres later that night for the Divas Championship.

 On the February 6, 2013 episode of Main Event, the Funkadactyls got into a backstage altercation with Tamina Snuka and Aksana, after Snuka and Aksana began to persuade Brodus Clay to fire the Funkadactyls and hire them as his backup dancers instead.
 This led to Cameron and Naomi's first match as a team, in which they defeated Snuka and Aksana.

 On the March 15 episode of SmackDown, the Funkadactyls were attacked by the returning Bella Twins in a backstage segment.
 On the March 22 episode of SmackDown and March 25 episode of Raw, the Funkadactyls attacked the twins after they interfered both times in Tons of Funk (Brodus Clay and Tensai)'s match against Team Rhodes Scholars (Cody Rhodes and Damien Sandow).
 The four women eventually faced off in a tag team match on the March 27 episode of Main Event, where the Bella Twins emerged victorious when Nikki Bella pinned Naomi after an interference by Rhodes.
 Cameron and Naomi were set to team up with Brodus Clay and Tensai against Team Rhodes Scholars and the Bella Twins at WrestleMania 29 in an eight-person mixed tag team match, however the match was cancelled due to time restraints.
 The match instead took place the following night on Raw, where Tons of Funk and the Funkadactyls emerged victorious.